graphbrain/graphbrain/docs/manual/readers.md

 ## Listing registered readers

-To see all currently registered readers:
+To see all currently registered readers, including those provided by plugins:

 ```python
 from hyperbase.readers import list_readers